 Korg recommends that only stereo (TRS) cables should be used for Volca audio output, even on mono Volcas.
 This applies even if you're plugging the stereo cable into a mono input on a mixer.
 There's no harm in this because a mono jack in a mixer does not make use of the duplicate mono signal on the other side of the stereo connection.

 Short answer: Use 3.5 mm cables for sync.
-Mono (TS) highly recommended, but stereo (TRS) can be used.*
+Mono (TS) is highly recommended, but stereo (TRS) can be used.*

 *NOTE: Korg consistently states that sync cables must be 3.5 mm mono (TS) even though they shipped early Volcas and the Mix with TRS (stereo) sync cables.
-Some users report sync problems when using mono sync cables, especially when using mono audio cables (NOT recommended).
+Some users report sync problems when using mono sync cables, especially when using mono audio cables (mono audio cables are NOT recommended).
 But this type of problem is not widespread.
 If you experience timing issues or glitches, make sure that your audio cables are stereo and then carefully go through the global parameters on all your Volcas to ensure that sync polarity is set up properly across all devices.
 If sync problems persist, remove all audio output cables and continue troubleshooting.

 Volcas will share the same tempo if you connect them with sync cables.
 Plug one end of a sync cable into the OUT jack of a Volca and into the IN jack of another Volca.
 Continue to connect sync cables to the OUT and IN jacks on other Volcas.
 The first Volca in the chain will be in control of the tempo for all.
 You can start and stop the sequencers on each Volca independently, but they'll all be on the same beat.